sitch-io/demo/README.md

 | 8443          | HTTPS access to Kibana.
 Only needed for admins.                        |

 ### What's next??
+Access control!
+Make sure that 1000 and 8443 are only accessible to the right people by implementing OpenVPN and IP address restrictions, or some other method.
+There are no authentication mechanisms implemented in the browser-accessible part of the application, yet.

-Set up your sensors (https://github.com/sitch-io/sensor) and watch your Slack channel for alerts.
-Bonus points for creating a nice dashboard.
+Finally: Set up your sensors (https://github.com/sitch-io/sensor) and watch your Slack channel for alerts.
+Bonus points for creating a nice dashboard in Kibana and/or Chronograf.